szkkng/clap-zig/tests/README.md

-This is a test-only project for testing the hand-written `clap_zig` API against Zig bindings generated from the CLAP C headers by `translate-c`.
+This project is for testing the hand-written `clap-zig` API against Zig bindings generated from the CLAP C headers by `translate-c`.

-This keeps dependencies needed only for these tests out of `clap_zig`'s `build.zig.zon`.
+This keeps dependencies needed only for these tests out of `clap-zig`'s `build.zig.zon`.